geoffsisson/openssl_req_startdate_endate_patch/README.md

 looks tedious and unsightly, it is!

-With this OpenSSL patch, you can generate self-signed certificates using this considerably less onerous method:
+With this OpenSSL patch, you can generate self-signed certificates with start and end dates using this considerably less onerous method:
 ```
 $ openssl req -x509 -newkey rsa:4096 -sha256 \
     -keyout key.pem -out cert.pem \